SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 #### Altogether, why GANs make sense now

-Using GANs, data generated from thes networks theoretically have the properties of the real data's characteristics.
+Using GANs, data generated from these networks theoretically have the properties of the real data's characteristics.
 This provides a more robust method of generating artificial samples than to add random noises (SMOTE) which there is less control over the changes in the features' distributions as well as preventing an overfit to the training set (random uniform oversampling).

 The important thing is that if the GAN is capable of learning the posterior distribution of the real data, then the likelihood of overfitting is reduced.
 Augmenting the minority class(es) of imbalanced datasets will be a proportional scaling of the features' distributions.